A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Implicit Regularization in DIP-Inv

-To further test our hypothesis that the implicit regularization effect is partly from the bi-linear upsampling operator, we show the results from changing the number of bi-linear upsampling layers by two in the DIP-Inv.
-Since we argue that the implicit effect partially comes from the bi-linear upsampling layers, the regularization effect should be amplified as we increase the number of hidden blocks (one hidden block has one bi-linear upsampling layer), and vice versa.
-Similar to the need to choose a good trade-off between the data misfit term and the regularization term in the conventional method, we need to choose how much regularization effect we want to impose for our DIP-Inv method.
+To further test our hypothesis that the implicit regularization effect is partly from the bi-linear upsampling operator, we show the results from changing the number of bi-linear upsampling layers by two.
+If our hypothesis is true, then the regularization effect should be amplified as we increase the number of hidden blocks (one hidden block has one bi-linear upsampling layer), and vice versa.
+Similar to the need to choose a good trade-off between the data misfit term and the regularization term in the conventional method, we need to choose how much regularization effect we want to impose for our DIP-Inv method on a case-by-case basis.
 Too much or too little regularization is both problematic.

-The DIP-Inv inversion results for Case 1 using 1, 3 and 5 hidden blocks are shown in Figure \ref{fig3_12}.
-We choose to not use a dropout layer in this subsection to avoid ambiguity on the source of the regularization effect.
-Using only one hidden block (Fig. \ref{fig3_12}b), we recover a model with lots of structure and artifacts, illustrating that one hidden block is insufficient for providing the regularization effect.
-On the other hand, when we use five hidden blocks, we recover a more blurred structure (Fig. \ref{fig3_12}d) because the additional hidden blocks provide more regularization.
-For this model, we find that using three hidden blocks (Fig.\ref{fig3_12}c) provides an appropriate level of regularization for this model.
-Note that the optimal number of layers will depend upon the subsurface model.
+The DIP-Inv inversion results for Case 1 using 1, 3 and 5 hidden blocks are shown in Fig. \ref{fig3_12}.
+We don't use a dropout layer for all experiments presented in this subsection to avoid ambiguity on the source of the regularization effect.
+Using only one hidden block [Fig. \ref{fig3_12}(b)], we recover a model with lots of structure and artifacts, illustrating that one hidden block is insufficient for providing enough regularization effect.
+On the other hand, when we use five hidden blocks, we recover a more blurred structure [Fig. \ref{fig3_12}(d)] because the additional hidden blocks provide too much smooth effect.
+For this model, we find that using three hidden blocks [Fig.\ref{fig3_12}(c)] provides an appropriate level of regularization.
+Note that the optimal number of layers will depend on the subsurface model.
 We repeat this experiment for the model from Case 2 to support our conclusion and show these results in Fig. \ref{fig3_13}.
-Again, we see that increasing the number of hidden blocks increases the regularization effect, and for this model, using three layers provides an appropriate level of regularization.
+Again, we see that increasing the number of hidden blocks increases the regularization effect and using three layers provides an appropriate level of regularization.